The Two Wells at Gnarlbine

 Hunt did not provide much information about his well at Yerdanie, other than stating it was on the west side of the rock.
-It has been ‘lost’ for 100 years, only recently being re-discovered.
+It has been ‘lost’ for more than 100 years, only recently being re-discovered.
 With the help of Corey’s drone we eventually located it.

-Hunts Track leads to Great Eastern Highway, seven kilometres distant from Yerdanie.
+The Hunt Track leads to Great Eastern Highway, seven kilometres distant from Yerdanie.
 There was no time to visit Woolgangie so we headed straight down the blacktop to Karalee.

 The sun was close to the horizon so there was time for only a flying visit at Karalee.
 The track west out of Karalee is overgrown and rough in places.

 It was late in the day when we reached Morlining Rocks and selected a campsite.

 In the morning we walked to Morlining Well before continuing on the track to Yellowdine.

 Diesel was cheap at Yellowdine (106 cents/L) so most took the opportunity to top up and inflate tyres to highway pressure.

 Goldfields Road took us to the Rabbit Proof Fence Interpretive Site at Burracoppin and we then visited Hunt’s Well only a short distance west.